Kaithi (2019 film): Lokesh Cinematic Universe

 Kaithi serves as the first instalment in the planned Lokesh Cinematic Universe (LCU).
 In June 2022, Lokesh stated that the film was interlinked with the Kamal Haasan-starrer Vikram (2022).
-Avinash Ramachandran, writing for Cinema Express stated the possibilites of the connection, within the two films, referring to stash of drugs which had scorpion symbol (shown in Vikram's trailer), and in a scene where, Inspector Bejoy (Narain) while speaking to informer Ajhas Ahmed (Kanna Ravi), questions about "The Ghost", Suriya's undisclosed cameo before the film's release and several speculations.
+Avinash Ramachandran, writing for Cinema Express stated the possibilities of the connection, within the two films, referring to stash of drugs which had scorpion symbol (shown in Vikram's trailer), and in a scene where, Inspector Bejoy (Narain) while speaking to informer Ajhas Ahmed (Kanna Ravi), questions about "The Ghost", Suriya's undisclosed cameo before the film's release and several speculations.
 Before Vikram's release, Lokesh asked fans to watch Kaithi before Vikram to understand the context of the film, thereby confirming its connection with the two films.

 Narain reprises his role in brief as Inspector Bejoy in Vikram.
 Additionally, Arjun Das, Harish Uthaman, Hareesh Peradi, Dheena and Baby Monica, reprises their roles in cameo appearances as Anbu, Adaikalam, Stephen Raj, Kamatchi and Amudha, respectively, in the film's mid-credits scene, while Karthi reprised his role in a voice-over.
+George Maryan reprises his role as Napoleon in Leo (2023) where he is appointed to protect Parthiban (Vijay).

 Sequels

 As implied at the end of the film, Lokesh had planned for a sequel, which he confirmed after its release.
 In an interview with Subha J Rao to Firstpost, Lokesh conveyed his interest on developing the film into a franchise, stating that he had an idea for both prequel as well as sequel, which depends on the recurring schedules of the cast members.
 In May 2021, the film's producer S. R. Prabhu had confirmed the sequel is in the works.
 It has been reported that the team had filmed most of the scenes during the shooting of the first part and only 30 days of shooting has been left.

 Kaithi 2 is intended to be a prequel for Dilli, focusing on his character.
 In June 2022, Lokesh, in an interview with Baradwaj Rangan, revealed the backstory of Dilli, saying that he was a kabaddi player, and won several trophies in tournaments conducted when he was in prison.
 He also hinted in the climax, as Dilli walks with a bag full of trophies.
 Later, in an interaction with fans through Twitter, he further explained about Anbu's return in Vikram, as he was knocked out and not dead, though he had stitch marks in his jaw, due to the injuries.

 Following the success of Vikram, Lokesh planned to expand the scale of the sequel, with S. R. Prabhu admitting that it would be bigger than the first film.
-Production of the film was expected to begin in the second quarter of 2022, but was delayed as Lokesh intended to resume the project after completing his planned project with Vijay, titled Leo.
+Production of the film was expected to begin in the second quarter of 2022, but was delayed as Lokesh intended to resume the project after completing Leo and Rajinikanth's Coolie.